Jinggang Mountains: Tourism

 Along with Mao Zedong's hometown, Shaoshan, the Jinggang Mountains is one of the most important sites of the early Communist Revolution.
 It was celebrated on posters, songs and operas.
-During the Cultural Revolution, it became a place of pilgrimage for young Red Guards, who took advantage of a nationwide "networking movement".
-They often made the journey on foot to relive the experiences of their revolutionary forebearers.
+During the Cultural Revolution, it became a place of pilgrimage for young Red Guards, who took advantage of the nationwide Exchange of Revolutionary Experience.
+They often made the journey on foot to relive the experiences of their revolutionary forebears.
 At its peak, more than 30,000 Red Guards arrived a day, causing terrible problems of food, housing, sanitation.
 Peak numbers continued for more than two months until the government began to discourage the young people.

 In 1981, an area of 16.6 km2 was designated a Natural Protection Area.
 The next year the mountains was listed as a National Priority Scenic Area.
 In recent years the Jinggang Mountains has become an attraction for domestic tourists interested in revolutionary history.
 The scenic area was classified as a AAAAA scenic area by the China National Tourism Administration.
 According to Xinhua, tens of thousands of domestic tourists visit the mountain every year.
 Sites promoted by the local authorities include the mint of the Red Army, the Revolution Museum, and the Martyrs Cemetery.

 In May 2004 a domestic airport was opened to attract tourists.